alibaba/AliOS-Things/3rdparty/experimental/fs/uffs/README.md

     - get uffs zipball from official repo.(https://github.com/rickyzheng/uffs)
     - Put the souce files under this directory
     - Add component dependency to your target board or your target app.(`$(NAME)_COMPONENTS += 3rdparty.experimental.fs.uffs`)
+    - Move the aos\_uffs.h to include directory (which is under root directory)
     - Just build and enjoy it !

 - License: